suijingfeng/vkOpenArena/README.md

 \vkinfo
 ```
 Type \vkinfo in the console reports information about active rendering backend.
-It will report something like the following:
+It will report something as following:

 ```
 Active 3D API: Vulkan